yatharth/psych250-finalproject/README.md

 We chose SqueezeNet due to the compact parameter size.
 To avoid training from scratch, we used pre-trained weights from training on ImageNet and fine-tuned them using the SGD optimiser.
 We chose CelebA because it was a freely-available database of clear and aligned face images.

-The network was trained on primarily upright headshots of celebrities, and its performance was evaluated on unseen headshots of the same celebrities, in upright form and in inverted form.
+The network was trained on primarily (but not entirely) upright headshots of celebrities, and its performance was evaluated on unseen headshots of the same celebrities, in upright form and in inverted form.

 ## What code was off-the-shelf and what code we developed